 - The belt will have a smooth back

-How to Identify a BRECOflex Spliced and Welded Timing Belt
+How to Identify a BRECOflex Spliced and Welded V Timing Belt

 Spliced and welded timing belts are used in many general purpose applications.
 They are the preferred construction type for conveying, as well as for welded profiles and backings.
-They can be machined and are available in most tooth configurations.
+We are able to machine these belts and they are available in most tooth configurations.

-- A spliced and welded belt starts with a length of open-ended roll stock that has finger splices cut into it and is then heat welded together
+- A code “V” belt starts with a length of open roll stock that has finger splices cut into it and is then heat welded together

 - It has the same sealed edges and smooth back as open ended belts

 - Because it is welded, it had 50% of the strength of a truly endless belt

 - You can purchase “V” belts in one tooth increments from a minimum length. see our B212 Catalog for more details.

 - See pulleys and accessories for Code “V” belts